6 Ways to Appear Smarter

 Don’t be quick to talk.
 If a matter is being discussed let others speak first.
 Taking the extra time to refine your thoughts can make a big difference in how you are perceived.
 If you have the final word and simply summarize the good points made by everyone else, people will remember your contribution more than the people who really came up with the idea.
 I’m not suggesting that you steal others ideas, but restating the best ideas (even when giving others credit) will make you look smarter.

-3. Cite Your Sources
+3. Look Smart by Citing Your Sources

 Random information seems suspect.
 Referencing your source can be very valuable in how you are perceived.
 I’ve been around some people who act like they are an expert on everything.
 After a while they start to appear like a know-it-all, and people suspect that they are just making things up.